Inverness Caledonian Thistle F.C.: Scottish Premier League (2004–2009)

 A change in SPL rules during the 2004–05 season reduced the stadium seating requirement to 6,000 seats for SPL membership.
 The Caledonian Stadium was rendered a valid SPL venue after a rapid ground expansion, with two new stands added.
 The stadium was renamed as the Tulloch Caledonian Stadium in honour of the local building firm that completed the work in only 47 working days.
 The chairman of Tulloch, David Sutherland, was also chairman of the club at the time and remains a major shareholder.
 The club returned to playing in Inverness, defeating Dunfermline 2–0 in their first SPL game in their own ground on 29 January 2005, thanks to goals from Barry Wilson and then player-manager Craig Brewster.

 A significant event in the club's history was the signing of Romanian international Marius Niculae.
 Niculae was involved in the club's 2007–08 campaign and played at UEFA Euro 2008, before leaving for Dinamo București.
 He later became involved in a dispute with the club over a share of the transfer fee that was not paid to him when he left.
 As a result, Inverness were ordered by FIFA to pay £133,000 to the player.
-The club appealed against the decision to the Court of Arbitration for Sport, and in November 2011, the club won their appeal.
+The club appealed the decision to the Court of Arbitration for Sport, and in November 2011, the club won their appeal.

 During season 2008–09 season, the team incurred a number of bad results and struggled near the bottom of the SPL.
 Eventually, manager Craig Brewster was sacked after a run of seven consecutive defeats, ending with a 1–0 loss to Hamilton Academical.
 This was the first time the club had sacked a manager, and the fans had previously voiced concern about Brewster's ability.
 Brewster was replaced by former England international Terry Butcher, who was unable to prevent the club's relegation, despite an initial improvement in results.
 Inverness Caledonian Thistle's tenure in the SPL eventually ended in May 2009 after suffering a 1–0 home defeat to Falkirk.
-Their final total of 37 points remains the highest ever for a team finishing bottom of the SPL.
+Their final total of 37 points is the (equal) highest ever for a team finishing bottom of the top-tier in Scottish football.

 Return to the First Division (2009–2010)

 After a slow start to their first season back in the First Division, which looked set to be won at a canter by runaway leaders Dundee who were 15 points ahead in January, Inverness put together a run of form which saw them go on a 21-match unbeaten run.
 On 21 April 2010, Inverness secured promotion back to the SPL with two games to spare after Dundee lost to Raith Rovers.
 Inverness became the first team in ten years to secure an immediate return to the SPL.
 The team went on to celebrate their promotion with a 7–0 win at Ayr United, their biggest ever away win.
-On the final day of the season, Inverness beat Dundee 1–0.
+On the final day of the season, Inverness beat Dundee 1–0, winning the league by 12 points.